CHIMPY REVIEWS

 award: highest rate of boobs on screen per minute

-rating: 8 monkeys/10
+8 monkeys/10

 everything everywhere all at once